100bmocrobotics/7989-Programming-Introduction/README.md

 also, the password to the old robot is arex7989 and that one code thing we used last year is called http://192.168.43.1:8080/

 that is also where i tried to use the touch sensor.

+# 11/17/24

+the files and github has been revamped

+keeping this here for first time memories stuff (first time we've used github right now)